We Analyzed the Future Direction of Adagio Therapeutics Inc. (ADGI), Here is What We Found

-Adagio Therapeutics Inc. (NASDAQ:ADGI) went up by 12.01% from its latest closing price compared to the recent 1-year high of $58.59.
-The company’s stock price has collected 30.15% of gains in the last five trading sessions.
+Adagio Therapeutics Inc. (NASDAQ:ADGI) went down by -8.24% from its latest closing price compared to the recent 1-year high of $58.59.
+The company’s stock price has collected -4.53% of loss in the last five trading sessions.
 Barron’s reported on 08/06/21 that The IPO Market Is on Break.
 Adagio Is Friday’s Only Deal.

 Is It Worth Investing in Adagio Therapeutics Inc. (NASDAQ :ADGI) Right Now?